 Demand for alternative energy sources like hydrogen continues to grow amid tightening emissions regulations.
-Increasingly stringent CO2 emissions and the need to reduce dependency on fossil fuels are quickly creating demand for alternate sources of energy.
+Increasingly stringent CO2 emissions and the need to reduce dependency on fossil fuels are quickly creating demand for alternative sources of energy.

-Two Stage Electric Compressor for Fuel Cell Electric Vehicles
+Two-Stage Electric Compressor for Fuel Cell Electric Vehicles

 Increasingly stringent emissions regulations are promoting alternative energy sources like hydrogen, driving the development of fuel cell propulsion technologies.
-Garrett’s Two Stage electric compressor for fuel cells supports this innovative energy source, using a combination of aerospace and automotive technology.
+Garrett’s Two-Stage electric compressor for fuel cells supports this innovative energy source, using a combination of aerospace and automotive technology.

 48V Electric Compressor for Mild Hybrid Vehicles